Are we ready to communicate with chatbots?

-We’ve entered a phase of the digital Era in which “artificial intelligence” and “virtual assistants” are on the agenda and the stories from the 80’s and 90’s we saw projected on the big screens are transitioning from science fiction to reality.
+We’ve entered a phase of the digital Era in which “artificial intelligence” and “virtual assistants” are on the agenda.
+The stories from the 80s and 90s we saw on the big screens are now a reality.
 In our modern world, where robots are becoming more human, there’s something we must ask: are you ready to communicate with a robot or a chatbot?

 “A chatbot?
 What is that?” – you may ask.

-Even if you don’t know, it’s highly likely that you’ve already communicated with one or, surprisingly, the device you’re using to read this article may have one of these systems.
+Even if you don’t know, it’s likely that you’ve already communicated with one.
+Surprisingly, the device you’re using to read this article may have one of these systems.

 Yes.
-And, if this wasn’t amazing enough, these digital robots are available in two flavors:
+And, if this wasn’t amazing enough, these digital robots are available in two categories:

-Virtual assistants.
+In virtual assistants.
 Siri, Alexa, Google Assistant and Microsoft Cortana are some of the examples available on the market.
-These kinds of chatbots, usually available on smartphones, are equipped with artificial intelligence and machine learning, two features that enable them to learn and understand what they’re asked.
+These kinds of chatbots, usually available on smartphones, are equipped with artificial intelligence and machine learning.
+Two features that enable them to learn and understand what they’re asked.

 63% of people say “yes” to chatbots

 Studies show us that yes – we are ready.
-The Humanity in the Machine report, for example, indicates that 63% of people are predisposed to communicate with a brand or a business via chatbot.
-Another study points out that 29% of consumers would prefer to contact businesses via chatbot, more than those who would rather do it by email (27%).
+The Humanity in the Machine report indicates that 63% of people are predisposed to communicate with a brand or a business via chatbot.
+Another study points out that 29% of consumers would rather contact businesses via chatbot, more than those who would rather do it by email (27%).

 Among millennials, a generation whose behavior partly differs from its predecessors for preferring to communicate with messages, 48% say they’re ready to receive recommendations of advice from chatbots, as reported by research from DigitasLBI.